Port of Camden

-The Port of Camden is situated on east bank of the Delaware River in Camden and Gloucester City in southern New Jersey.
-It is one of several ports in the Delaware Valley metro area port complex and is located near the mouth of Newtown Creek opposite the Port of Philadelphia.
+The Port of Camden is on the east bank of the Delaware River in Camden and Gloucester City in southern New Jersey.
+It is one of several ports in the Delaware Valley metro area port complex and is near the mouth of Newtown Creek opposite the Port of Philadelphia.
 The port is one of the nation's largest for wood products, steel, cocoa and perishable fruit.